gmgeo/osmic/README.md

 On the other hand, Maki icons have been designed especially for small resolutions but come with a lot of Mapbox or marker specific code.
 Some icons also have an outline which hinders recolouring of the icons.

 Osmic tries to provide simple, clean and legible icons - and just icons.

+## How to contribute

+Contributions are welcome, please have a look at [this guide](https://github.com/nebulon42/osmic/raw/master/CONTRIBUTING.md).